A simple guide to set up Dynamic Forms in Jira Service Management

 Extension for Jira Service Management vs Dynamic Forms for Jira

-Frequently, we receive questions about the difference between Dynamic Forms featured in Extension for Jira Service Management and our other app, Dynamic Forms for Jira.
-In both cases, the aim is the same – improving the user’s experience with Jira Service Desk and Jira respectively.
+Frequently, we receive questions about the difference between Dynamic Forms featured in Extension for Jira Service Management and our other app, Dynamic Forms for Jira (available only for Server and Data Center).
+In both cases, the aim is the same – improving the user’s experience with Jira Service Management and Jira respectively.
 And even though Dynamic Forms for Jira is based on the Extension app feature, there are more differences than similarities.

-Starting with the most obvious one, Extension app is dedicated to Jira Service Desk, while Dynamic Forms is for Jira Software.
+Starting with the most obvious one, Extension app is dedicated to Jira Service Management, while Dynamic Forms is for Jira Software.
 Also, there’s a Cloud version of the former.

 Then we have fields supported by the apps.
 Dynamic Forms for Jira and Extension for Jira Service Management vary when it comes to what kind of fields we can use for either master or related fields.
 When it comes to master fields: